 When it comes to cloud computing in banking, there’s a disproportionate sense of the risks involved.
 Cloud computing is safer than you might think, especially when you take the necessary steps to ensure that your financial institution is protected.

-The problem is that there are many myths about cloud security.
+The problem is that there are many myths around cloud security.
 To decide whether cloud computing is the right choice for your business, you need to take an honest look at the potential security risks and debunk any persistent myths and misinformation.

 Myth #1: Every cloud computing system is equally secure (and equally vulnerable).